 Luckily, this one from Paula's Choice was a hit.
 Because it's formulated for blemish-prone skin, it's super lightweight and sinks in quickly without leaving behind any white residue.
 I know that moisturiser is the one product my grandma swears by, so I was concerned that this wouldn't be nourishing enough for her, but even she was happy with the level of hydration.
 Hooray for sunscreen!

-In the evening, I cleanse with Glossier's Milky Jelly cleanser to remove my makeup before following with a lightweight gel cleanser (like the one from Elemis).
-Although my grandma doesn't need the makeup-removing benefits, I thought that the pH-balanced formula would do a great job at leaving her skin feeling soft.
+In the evening, I always double cleanse—usually with something like Glossier's Milky Jelly cleanser to remove my makeup before following with a gel or balm-based formula.
+Although my grandma doesn't need the makeup-removing benefits, I thought that this pH-balanced formula would do a great job at leaving her skin feeling soft.

 Unfortunately, my grandma felt that this cleanser left her skin feeling quite tight and stripped—the same feeling that washing with soap can give her.
 While I think this cleanser is a great option for combination-oily skin types like mine—it removes dirt and grime without stripping every inch of oil away—it might not be the best bet for dry complexions.

-This is where the whole experiment nearly went awry.
-I recently declared my love for bakuchiol, 2019's trending skincare ingredient, and wanted to share the joy with my grandma.
-Coined as a gentle alternative to retinol, I thought it would be a great entry point into exfoliation for a woman who, well, doesn't exfoliate.
+I'll be honest—this is where the whole experiment nearly went awry.
+I always recommend bakuchiol products to friends and family as a gentle alternative to retinol, and I wanted to share the joy with my grandma.
+I thought it would be a great entry point into exfoliation for a woman who, well, doesn't exfoliate.
 I was wrong.